Find your perfect home.

 Yes.
 All extensions to the lease are subject to stamp duty.
 The threshold at which you start to pay is £40,000.

-If you sell your first property within three years (more in some exceptional circumstances) of buying a second home, you can claim back the additional 3% stamp duty from HMRC.
-Visit the gov.uk website to apply for your refund online.
+If you sell your first property within three years (more in some exceptional circumstances) of buying a second home, you can claim back the additional 5% stamp duty from HMRC.
+You must apply for your refund for SDLT on second homes within 12 months.
+Visit the gov.uk website to apply for a refund online.

 You will need this information to apply for your refund:

-If you want to buy property in Wimbledon, we can advise you on the many complex issues involved.
+If you want to buy property in Wimbledon, Merton Park or Ham, we can advise you on the many complex issues involved.
 Contact us to find out more about our selection of properties.

 Let us know what you are looking for in your new home and we will tailor our search to your requirements.